Procedures

 The procedures

 Four procedures do the heavy lifting, each with its own page.
-Beyond them, an identity family answers "whose infrastructure is this", and a set of helpers cover naming, quota, and lookups.
+Beyond them, an identity family answers "whose infrastructure is this", and a set of helpers cover naming and lookups.

 Investigation